akauppi/GroundLevel-firebase-es/DEVS/Wishes for Firebase.md

 ## Firebase emulator configuration from a `.js` file

-*Having the `init.json` (maybe undocumented?) makes this easy enough.*

 It is nowadays customary (babel etc.) that configuration can be provided in a `.json`, or a `.js` file.
-Using `.js` files allows one to have e.g. comments in there.
+Using `.js` files allows one to have comments in there.

 Firebase (8.6.0) seems to be fixed on `firebase.json` and providing a `firebase.js` (or `firebase.cjs`) is ignored.

+## Firebase emulators should fail fast

-Furthermore, the emulator should fail to start if there is no configuration available.
+The emulator should fail to start if there is no configuration available.
 Currently, it proceeds and gives a runtime error when one tries to use it.

+*This obviously lacks detail, eg. which `firebase-tools`.
+Sorry - needs to be enhanced.*

 ## Firestore emulator: ability to load rules from multiple files